uwrit/leaf-docs/docs/installation/installation_steps/6_appsettings.md

     - **FieldEncounterId**: SQL field that must be present on every SQL object Leaf will query which has a one-to-many relationship to patients, such that patients can have many over time.
 This field uniquely identifies for encounters, and is usually a value such as `visit_occurrence_id`, `ENCOUNTER_NUM`, or `EncounterId`.

 - **Cohort**
-    - **SetCohort**: `app.Cohort` - Name of the Leaf application database table which stores cached patient identifiers.
-Do not change this value.
-    - **FieldCohortPersonId**: `PersonId` - Name of the field in the Leaf application database table which represents patient identifiers.
-Do not change this value.
     - **RowLimit**: Maximum allowed number of unique patients which Leaf will cache for a given query.
 If a user's query exceeds this number, Leaf will not generate Visualization or Patient List screen data.
     - **ExportLimit**: Maximum allowed number of unique patients which Leaf will export to REDCap.